Warplanes of the USA: McDonnell Douglas F-4 Phantom II

 153904 - Kentucky Aviation Museum, Lexington Blue Grass Airport/Bowman Field, Lexington, Kentucky.

-155764 - MAPS Air Museum, Canton, Ohio.
+155764 - Miitary Aviation Preservation Society (MAPS) Air Museum, Canton, Ohio.
 It is displayed with the main wings folded.

-155872 - Carolinas Aviation Museum, Charlotte Douglas International Airport, Charlotte, North Carolina.
+155872 - Sullenberger Aviation Museum, (oreviously the Carolinas Aviation Museum), Charlotte Douglas International Airport, Charlotte, North Carolina.

 155890 - Estrella Warbird Museum, Paso Robles Municipal Airport, Paso Robles, California.